Duterte: China should temper its behavior in disputed waters

-MANILA, Philippines (AP) — The Philippine president says China’s claim to airspace above newly built islands and surrounding waters in the disputed South China Sea “is wrong” and Beijing should not tell others to leave those areas to avoid clashes.
+MANILA, Philippines (AP) — The Philippine president said Tuesday that China’s claim to airspace above newly built islands and surrounding waters in the disputed South China Sea “is wrong” and Beijing should not tell others to leave those areas to avoid possible clashes.

-President Rodrigo Duterte’s remarks in a speech late Tuesday were a rare public criticism of China, which he has refused to antagonize to nurture closer relations.
+President Rodrigo Duterte’s remarks in a speech to an audience that included the American ambassador and other foreign guests were a rare public criticism of China, which he has refused to antagonize to nurture closer relations.

-Duterte said “I hope that China would temper its … behavior” in a speech in which he also praised Beijing for its readiness to provide help.
+“They have to rethink that, because that would be a flashpoint someday and even, you know, warning others,” Duterte said of China’s actions to uphold its claims in the disputed waters.
+“You cannot create an island, it’s man-made, and you say that the air above these artificial islands is yours.”

+“That is wrong because those waters are what we consider international sea,” the president said.
+He added that “the right of innocent passage is guaranteed.
+It does not need any permission to sail through the open seas.”

 The Associated Press reported two weeks ago that the Philippines has expressed concern to China over an increasing number of Chinese radio messages warning Philippine aircraft and ships to stay away from Beijing-held artificial islands in the disputed waters.